Himba Tribe, Namibia

 The women in the village do most of the labor-intensive work including carrying water, building the homes and milking the cows, while the men do more of the administrative and political tasks within the village.
 The sign of wealth within the Himba communities is represented by the number of cattle they own.

-Both the men and women wear traditional clothing that suits the harsh, hot environment of the Kaokoland, and that consists of a calf skin skirt and sandals.
-Women who have given birth wear a small backpack of calf skin around their traditional outfit.
+Both the men and women wear traditional clothing that suits the harsh, hot environment of the Kaokoland, and that consists of a calfskin skirt and sandals.
+Women who have given birth wear a small backpack of calf skin around their traditional outfits.
 The Himba women are very recognizable by their red skin and platted hair.
-The red skin comes from a mixture of butter fat and ocre that is applied to their bodies and hair as a protection against the harsh, dry environment as well as from insect bites.
+The red skin comes from a mixture of butterfat and ochre that is applied to their bodies and hair as protection against the harsh, dry environment as well as from insect bites.

 These are our preferred lodges and camps located in the northern part of Namibia where the Himba live.